shadow-robot/aurora/README.md

 ## configure_software ##

 This runs the docker/setup-ui role (details are [here](ansible/roles/docker/setup-ui/tasks/main.yml) when it is passed a list of software which includes 'setup-docker'.
-This is used in the DockerHub Docker image builds for Aurora
+This is used in the AWS ECR Docker image builds for Aurora

 **How to run:**